mrd0x/secblog/src/pages/bypass-static-detection/index.md

 So far it's been simple changes and Defender is still detecting our program so now we're going to find what's triggering Defender.

 What you want to do is split your binary by grabbing the first X bytes and see when Defender detects the binary as a malicious file.
-My main binary file is 254464 bytes, so I'll start off by getting the first 180000 bytes and seeing if Defender triggers on it.
-Make sure you whitelist your working directory first.
+My main binary file is 254464 bytes, so I'll start off by getting the first 180000 bytes and seeing if Defender triggers on it, make sure you whitelist your working directory first.

 ```javascript
 head -c 180000 Mrdox.exe > test.exe
 ```
 ![No-detection](./no-detection.gif)

-Defender doesn't trigger
+Defender doesn't trigger.
 Let's change that to 181000 bytes instead:

 ```javascript
 head -c 181000 Mrdox.exe > test.exe